- Purchase the complete Expat Arrivals Toronto Guide (PDF)

-Renting property in Toronto
+Renting accommodation in Toronto

 Lease agreements generally cover the following: duration of the lease (usually 12 months), additional financial responsibilities of the tenant (water will usually be included in the rental charge, but tenants will have to pay for gas and electricity usage), deposit (usually two months' rent, refundable in principle), and forfeiture conditions (which explain how any breach of the contract leaves the tenant liable for eviction from the property).

-It is also important to carry out an inventory and note any damages when moving into a property because deductions from the security deposit will be made for any damages to the property at the end of the tenancy.
+It is important to carry out an inventory and note any damages when moving into a property because deductions from the security deposit will be made for any damages to the property at the end of the tenancy.

 ►To learn about the various neighbourhoods in and around the city, check out Areas and Suburbs in Toronto